adcanis/frontend-test/README.md

 - Run `npm run dev` to start the application
 - Navigate to `http://localhost:3000/` to view the application

-### GraphQL
+## Backend
-We are using Apollo Client to connect to our API and the `apolloConfig.tsx` has already been setup for you.
+The backend is using AWS AppSync and DynamoDB and has already been setup.
 The API provides 2 queries and 3 mutation.
 You can find the schema in the `schema.graphql` file found in the **graphql** folder for reference.

+### Apollo Client
+We are using Apollo Client to connect to our API and the `apolloConfig.tsx` has already been setup for you and will be ready to use once you update the `aws-exports.js` file with the information provided in the email.

 ### Styling
 SASS is already setup for you.
 You can find the styles in the **styles** folder and ready for your customization.